*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 3103 Old Hastings Rd., Coe Hill

 This place is more like a museum than a general store!
 Browse their selection of old games, penny candy, woodworking, crafts, art, and more.
 This is a one-stop-shop for everything your heart desires, with loads of gifts and antiques to choose from found in 11 specialty themed rooms.
-Be sure to plan a visit leading up to Christmas when the upstairs is transformed into a Christmas-themed room full of holiday inspiration.
+Be sure to plan a visit leading up to Christmas and visit their Christmas-themed room full of holiday inspiration.

 2862 Tatlock Rd., Clayton

 If you haven’t been to Clayton in Mississippi Mills, this is your chance.
 This tiny general store still pumps gas, and as with most general stores, they have a little bit of everything, including fresh baking, and an on-site LCBO.
 Pick up some sweet treats and then walk across the street to the small park next to the dam on Clayton Lake and sit and watch the water.

 This store is worth a trip to McArthur Mills especially if you’re making the drive between Bancroft and Denbigh.
 Known for their peanut brittle you can also stock up here on everything from fishing tackle to beer, wine, and meat snacks.
 Fuel up with gas or diesel available on-site.

 2284 Loop Rd., Wilberforce

 Celebrating 100 years in 2021, the Agnew’s you see today in Wilberforce may not be the original general store, which burned to the ground in 1938, but it’s a great representation of an old fashioned general store.
 Browse their clothing and gifts section and don’t’ forget to fill up on Kawartha Dairy ice cream before you go!
 This is a great cottage resource, with everything you need to fill the long hours by the lake or campsite.